Juan B. Tudela: Early life

 Tudela was born to Jesus Tudela and Anunciación Borja on May 17, 1936, on the island of Saipan, which was then part of the Japanese mandate for the South Seas Islands.
 He was raised in the Roman Catholic faith.
 As a child, he served as altar server alongside Tomas Aguon Camacho, who would later become the first Bishop of the Roman Catholic Diocese of Chalan Kanoa.
 Tudela received compulsory education from the Japanese-mandate government until around the time of the invasion of Saipan on June 15, 1944.
 He was eight years old when U.S. forces landed on Saipan.
 Saipan was declared secured by the Allied Forces in July, and Tudela's family was relocated to Camp Susupe, where they would remain for the duration of the war and early post-war years.

 In his early teens, Tudela left Saipan to attend seminary school on the island of Guam with the intention of becoming an ordained Catholic priest at Father Duenas Memorial School in Dededo but soon returned, becoming a messenger with the Naval Technical Training Unit (NTTU) at NAS Tanapag as the Mariana Islands were transitioning into a post-war naval administrative region.

 Tudela was promoted to clerk-typist and eventually reached the position of supervisor around the time the islands were transitioning from a post-war naval administration to a United Nations–established Trust Territory of the Pacific Islands (TTPI) member governed by the United States of America.
 As a supervisor, Tudela oversaw the procurement and supply of military surplus.
 Tudela supervised the distribution of these resources across the NMI and other members of the TTPI, still recovering from the effects of 1962 Pacific Typhoon season.

 In the 1970s, Tudela moved from Chalan Kanoa to Garapan.
 He served as community leader in the local Catholic parish before being encouraged to become a district commissioner.
 Tudela was also instrumental in organizing the local scout troop, now district member for the Boy Scouts of America.

 Political career

 Legislative representative

-Tudela was elected as a member of the 3rd and 4th Commonwealth Legislatures.
+Tudela was elected as a member of the 3rd Commonwealth Legislature in the 1981 election and the 4th Commonwealth Legislature in the 1983 election.
 In that capacity he authored or co-authored fifty-five bills and resolutions.
+In the 4th Commonwealth Legislature he served as the Vice Speaker.
+He did not run for reelection in 1985, instead joining the Democratic gubernatorial ticket of Carlos S. Camacho.
+The Republican incumbents, Pedro Pangelinan Tenorio and Pedro Agulto Tenorio won the election.